-Sweet Mothers Kitchen – Courtenay Place very near Cambridge Terrace.
-Famed for southern American food, quirky and interesting staff, delicious home-made sweet pies, and weekend brunches.
+Sweet Mothers Kitchen – 5 Courtenay Place.
+Famed for South American food, quirky and interesting staff, delicious home-made sweet pies, and weekend brunches.
 No bookings, but a space nearly always found.
 A Wellington institution.
-7 days and nights.

-Mexico – Dixon Street opposite Aro (Pigeon) Park.
-Good value, quality Mexican dishes (small and large) and tequilas.
+Mexico – Dixon Street opposite Aro Park.
+Good value, fun Mex dishes (small and large), and tequila.
 You won’t break the bank here, but will leave satisfied.
 No bookings, communal tables and a buzzy atmosphere.
-7 days from noon.

 Burger Liquor – 129 Willis Street.
 Substantial burgers with quality ingredients in a funky graffiti-industrial environment.
 Lots of rums and bourbons and a few ‘hard’ shakes.
-Lunch til late 7 days.
+Super fun.

-Heavens Pizza – upper Cuba Street (near Abel Smith Street).
-Delicious thin crust pizzas (including dessert pizzas) from a large arty wood fired oven centrepiece, in a fun atmosphere (a lot of the old Tattoo Museum recycled).
-Cakes and gelato to follow.
-From lunch til late 7 days.
+Heavens Pizza – 247 Cuba Street.
+Delicious thin crust pizzas (including dessert ones) from a large arty central wood fired oven, in a refit courtesy of recycled Tattoo Museum materials.

 Mr Go’s – Taranaki Street near Courtenay.
 Hawker-style street food in a simple but friendly environment.
-Excellent light and fresh food, with bao bun features and low prices.
-Also available as takeaway.
-Monday to Saturday 11am to close.
+Light and fresh food, with bao bun features and low prices.
+Whats not to love.